-This First Analysis article discusses the final rule amendments adopted by the U.S. Securities and Exchange Commission (SEC) that modernize the offering related provisions of the Securities Act of 1933, as amended (the Securities Act), and the communications safe harbors available to business development companies (BDCs) and closed-end funds (CEFs), including interval funds but excluding open-end funds, exchange-traded funds and unit investment trusts.
+This article discusses the amendments adopted by the Securities and Exchange Commission (SEC) in 2020 that modernize the offering related provisions of the Securities Act of 1933, as amended (Securities Act), and the communications safe harbors available to business development companies (BDCs) and closed-end funds (CEFs), including interval funds but excluding open-end funds, exchange-traded funds, and unit investment trusts.
 This article also discusses the accompanying amendments to Form N-2.
 The SEC was required to undertake rulemaking with respect to BDCs by the Small Business Credit Availability Act, and to undertake rulemaking with respect to CEFs by the Economic Growth, Regulatory Relief and Consumer Protection Act.
-The new rules will allow BDCs and CEFs to use the securities offering and communication rules that are already available to operating companies.
+The new rules now generally allow BDCs and CEFs to benefit from the same securities offering and communication rules that were already available to operating companies.

-The amendments are designed to streamline the registration, offering and investor communications processes for BDCs and CEFs and will provide important benefits to market participants and investors, including advancing capital formation and modernizing disclosures.
-Among the most important adopted changes for BDCs and CEFs are: the ability to qualify as well-known seasoned issuers (WKSIs) to the extent that the entities meet the reporting history and public float requirements; to benefit as WKSIs from the ability to engage in certain communications and rely on expedited shelf registration provisions; the ability for other BDCs and CEFs to use more streamlined shelf registration statement procedures; and the ability to rely on a number of important communications safe harbors.
-These amendments will likely allow BDCs and CEFs to better respond to market opportunities.
+The amendments streamline the registration and offering, processes and the communications safe harbors for BDCs and CEFs and provide important benefits to these issuers, including promoting capital formation.
+Among the most important changes for BDCs and CEFs are: the ability to qualify as well-known seasoned issuers (WKSIs) to the extent that these entities meet the reporting history and public float requirements: to benefit as WKSIs from the ability to engage in certain offering related communications and rely on expedited shelf registration provisions; the ability for other BDCs and CEFs that do not qualify as WKSIs to use more streamlined shelf registration statement procedures; and the ability to rely on a number of important communications safe harbors.
+These amendments now allow BDCs and CEFs to better respond to market opportunities.

+For the adopting SEC release, see Securities Offering Reform for Closed-End Investment Companies, Release Nos.
+33-10771; 34-88606; IC-33836; (April 8, 2020) (2020 SEC LEXIS 994).
-For additional information on BDCs, see Business

-Development Company Guide for Capital Markets, Market

-Trends 2018/19: Business Development Companies,

-Business Development Companies and, Top 10 Practice

-Tips: Business Development Companies.
+For additional information on BDCs, see Business Development Company Guide for Capital Markets, Market Trends 2019/20: Business Development Companies, Business Development Companies, and Top 10 Practice Tips: Business Development Companies.